Best Squirrel Gun | How to Hunt Squirrels With a .22 Rifle

 Is Squirrel Worth Hunting?

 For the record, I’m not suggesting that 1 squirrel is worth your time, but many states around the country allow anywhere from 6-12 per day for each hunter.
-I know when my brother and I go out and get a total of 6 squirrels, that will feed up to 4-5 people, depending on their appetite.
+I know when my brother and I go out and get 6 squirrels, that will feed up to 4-5 people, depending on their appetite.

 What is a Fox Squirrel?